-

 How the revert was applied: Despite using the auto-generated message

-, to ensure correctness and to avoid conflicts thechanges were reverted in different steps: Firstly, revert the files
+changes were reverted in different steps: Firstly, revert the files

 which can be safely reverted directly ("filestorevert"):